How to play audiobooks in Overcast

 Like many people, I want to read more books that I do.

-But if there is a medium that I love, it's podcasts.
-I listen to a lot of podcasts during my longs commutes to college, and I don't really have trouble to keep myself focused while listening to them.
-So, that's why, enjoying a promotion for Audible's subscription, I bought Ashlee Vance's latest audiobook, Elon Musk.
+But if there is a medium that I love, it’s podcasts.
+I listen to many podcasts during my longs commutes to college, and I don’t really have trouble to keep myself focused while listening to them.
+So, that’s why, enjoying a promotion for Audible’s subscription, I bought Ashlee Vance’s latest audiobook, Elon Musk.

 The easy one: Overcast “Upload“ feature

-Anyways, the Upload feature has some advantages, but it's not the perfect solution for audiobooks.
-It's very simple to use and directly implemented in Overcast, but you are limited to 2 GB of storage, 250 MB files and you have to be a paid customer (2,99$ for 3 months, it's well worth it) to be able to use it.
+Anyway, the Upload feature has some advantages, but it’s not the perfect solution for audiobooks.
+It’s very easy to use and directly implemented in Overcast, but you are limited to 2 GB of storage, 250 MB files and you have to be a paid customer ($9,99 for a year, it’s well worth it) to be able to use it.